Peterborough, June 11th 1987

 These interjections prompted a few people to defect from Labour to Tory, ultimately pushing them into third place.
 The Labour candidate was a decent boy and a friend.
 I regret to say for the first and only time I VOTED CONSERVATIVE MYSELF.

-The Tories won in the school comfortably too, the Tory candidate later becoming an actress.
+The Tories won in the class Mock Election comfortably too, the Tory candidate later becoming an actress.
 Mrs. Field died about twenty years ago and most people involved, now like me, fast approaching forty, have probably forgotten about the school election completely.

 But by the next election in 1992, I would be fifteen.
 Still not old enough to vote but by then firmly in the Labour camp.

 2017 update: I no longer regret not voting for the Labour candidate.
-He recently put a horrendously racist joke on Facebook.
+I’d not seen him in years and he recently put a horrendously racist joke on Facebook.
 I de-friended him.